Set your preferred locations for a better search. You can sign up here.

 Sat, Mar 15, 2025, 14:15

-Coro e Orchestra Ghislieri, Giulio Prandi (Conductor), Sonia Tedla (Soprano), Carlotta Colombo (Soprano), Margherita Maria Sala (Alto), Raffaele Giordani (Tenor), Alessandro Ravasio (Bass)
+Coro e Orchestra Ghislieri, Giulio Prandi (Conductor), Sonia Tedla (Soprano), Carlotta Colombo (Soprano), Chiara Brunello (Alto), Raffaele Giordani (Tenor), Alessandro Ravasio (Bass)

 The Concertgebouw’s famous Main Hall is one of the best concert halls in the world, well-known for its exceptional acoustics and special atmosphere.
 In the Main Hall, you will feel history.
 Here, Gustav Mahler conducted his own compositions, as did Richard Strauss and Igor Stravinsky.
 Sergei Rachmaninoff played his own piano concertos in the Main Hall.
 This is also where musicians such as Leonard Bernstein, Vladimir Horowitz and Yehudi Menuhin gave legendary performances.
 Right up to now, the Main Hall offers a stage to the world’s best orchestras and musicians.
 Buy your tickets now and experience the magic of the Main Hall for yourself!